krystianbeduch/programming-blog/README.md

 - Create posts in the selected category
 - Manage their posts (editing, deleting)
 - Delete their comments
-The displayed posts can be filtered by date - a specific day or a time period.
+The displayed posts can be filtered by date - a specific day or a time period.<br>
 <img src="https://github.com/krystianbeduch/programming-blog/blob/main/blog/images/readme-screenshots/posts-comments/java-posts-date.png" alt="Java posts date filter" title="Java posts date filter">

-A post archive is also available, where you can view posts from all categories from a selected month.
+A post archive is also available, where you can view posts from all categories from a selected month.<br>
 <img src="https://github.com/krystianbeduch/programming-blog/blob/main/blog/images/readme-screenshots/posts-comments/post-archive.png" alt="Post archive" title="Post archive">

-The forms for adding and comments have been secured by a graphical CAPTCHA that relies on selecting the correct figure
+The forms for adding and comments have been secured by a graphical CAPTCHA that relies on selecting the correct figure<br>
 <img src="https://github.com/krystianbeduch/programming-blog/blob/main/blog/images/readme-screenshots/posts-comments/add-comment.png" alt="Add comment" title="Add comment">

 The content of posts and comments supports BBCode - a message formatting language.
 The following options are available: